 First, what is digital dexterity?
 It is your organization's ability to leverage both existing and new technologies in ways that deliver better business outcomes.

-This article will help give clarity on why digital dexterity should be important to you.
+This article gives clarity on why digital dexterity is so important.

 Dexterity is all about skill and innovation.